 Another notable project of mine is fiat-crypto (nothing to do with cryptocurrency, we named it a long time ago and I am sorry).
 I was involved from 2015-2020 as part of Adam Chlipala's group at MIT CSAIL.
 I also made some sporadic later contributions.
 Long story short, it is a formally verified compiler that takes in elliptic curve and target platform parameters and spits out efficient code for low-level (finite field arithmetic) operations on that curve.
 This is useful because those low-level operations are crucial for both performance and security, and formal proofs ensure the complex optimizations that make them fast don't introduce bugs.
 Your browser probably ran code from fiat-crypto to access this site.

 Towards ML-KEM & ML-DSA on OpenTitan.
 Amin Abdulrahman, Felix Oberhansl, Hoang Nguyen Hien Pham, Jade Philipoom, Peter Schwabe, Tobias Stelzer, Andreas Zankl.
-Preprint.
+IEEE S&P 2025.

 Foundational Integration Verification of a Cryptographic Server.
 Andres Erbsen, Jade Philipoom, Dustin Jamner, Ashley Lin, Samuel Gruetter, Clément Pit-Claudel, Adam Chlipala.
 PLDI 2024.